 The Importance of Good Design for your Clinical Area

-A good surgery layout is one that has been ergonomically designed environment to improve productivity of the dental team, improving the quality of care for dental patients while protecting the physical well-being of the operating team.
+A good surgery layout is an ergonomically designed environment that improves productivity of the dental team, and improves the quality of care for dental patients, while protecting the physical well-being of the surgery team.

-There are hundreds of options for dental chair packages when you consider, the make, the model and available formats - plus then all the options to create the specification; integrating those options within the package can avoid additional foot controls, cables and pipes.
+There are hundreds of options for dental chair packages to consider - the make, the model and available formats - plus then all the options to create the specification; integrating those options within the package can avoid additional foot controls, cables and pipes.

-Often rooms are designed where clinical devices are stored on countertops or in drawers that are not easily accessible and often result in a cluttered dental operatory environment. a layout for your room we ensure that you have the technology integrated into your dental delivery system, providing a more efficient workspace.
+Often when rooms are designed, clinical devices are stored on counter tops or in drawers that are not easily accessible and often result in a cluttered dental surgery environment.
+When designing your room we will aim to ensure that where possible, any technology is integrated into your dental delivery system, thus providing a more efficient workspace.

 Key Elements to Consider

-There are so many ways to design a surgery, the results can vary so much – it can be the chance for you to finally get the room you deserve, to work in the most suitable way.
-However, in order to reliably achieve the optimum design, it is vital that there is strong communication between the client, sales person & designer.
+There are so many ways to design a surgery and the results can vary so much – it can be the chance for you to finally get the room you deserve and to work in the most suitable way.
+However, in order to reliably achieve the optimum design, it is vital that there is strong communication between the client, sales person, and the designer.

 Our Dental Surgery Design takes into account all of the following: